Nandrolone: Synthesis

 The elaboration of a method for the reduction of aromatic rings to the corresponding dihydrobenzenes under controlled conditions by A. J. Birch opened a convenient route to compounds related to the putative 19-norprogesterone.

 This reaction, now known as the Birch reduction, is typified by the treatment of the monomethyl ether of estradiol (1) with a solution of lithium metal in liquid ammonia in the presence of alcohol as a proton source.
 Initial reaction constituents of 1,4-dimetalation of the most electron deficient positions of the aromatic ring–in the case of an estrogen, the 1 and 4-positions.
-Rxn of the intermediate with the proton source leads to a dihydrobenzene; a special virtue of this sequence in steroids is the fact that the double bind at 2 is in effect becomes an enol ether moiety.
-Treatment of this product (2) with weak acid, oxalic acid for e.g., leads to the hydrolysis of the enol ether, producing β,γ-unconjugated ketone 3.
+Rxn of the intermediate with the proton source leads to a dihydrobenzene; a special virtue of this sequence in steroids is the fact that the double bond at 2 is in effect becomes an enol ether moiety.
+Treatment of this product, 1,4-Dihydroestradiol 3-methyl ether [1091-93-6] (2), with weak acid, e.g. oxalic acid, leads to the hydrolysis of the enol ether, producing β,γ-unconjugated ketone Prenortestosterone [1089-78-7] (3).
 Hydrolysis under more strenuous conditions (mineral acids) results in migration/conjugation of the olefin to yield nandrolone (4).

+The Prenortestosterone [1089-78-7] is also of interest to us because it has use in the synthesis of Dienolone.

+Birch reduction of estrone methyl ether will work.
+Back-oxidation of the 17beta-hydroxy group will give Bolandione (cmp 14).

+Reduction of the 3-keto group in nandrolone (lithium aluminium hydride was given in patent) will give bolandiol.